Christina on the Coast

-Christina on the Coast is an American home renovation television series featuring Christina Hall, centered around properties in Southern California.
+Christina on the Coast is an American home renovation television series featuring Christina Hall, centered around properties in Southern California and produced by Pie Town Productions.
 In June 2018, HGTV announced that Hall would be receiving her own Flip or Flop spin-off series.
 The series premiere focused on Hall renovating her new home following her divorce; with the remaining seven episodes focusing on her fixing up other people's homes.
 Filming began in fall 2018, for a spring 2019 premiere.
 On February 13, 2019, it was announced that the series would premiere on May 23, 2019.

 On November 26, 2019, it was announced that the second season would launch on January 2, 2020.
 Some episodes of Season 2 were delayed to 2021.

 On July 17, 2020, it was announced that the third season would begin in Spring 2021.
-The series ended December 29, 2022, after 38 episodes.
+A fourth season was revealed to be premiering on December 8, 2022 by Hall, who also confirmed the spin-off show Christina in the Country, in November 2022.
+The fifth season premiered on July 11, 2024.
+The show was cancelled in July 2025.